Labour MP Gaurav Sharma speaks out; accuses PM and her office of a 'cover-up'

 Sharma said the Prime Minister's office was trying to cover up something.

-"This is the Prime Minister's office trying to cover something, this is the Prime Minister trying to cover something, and I am saying this isn't just about bullying there's a lot more here," Sharma said.
+"This is the Prime Minister's office trying to cover something, and I am saying this isn't just about bullying there's a lot more here," Sharma said.

 He said new Labour MPs were recently coached on how to keep information out of the public domain - including how to avoid having communications picked up by the Official Information Act.